 Another issue is that the insurance policy may have limits and your damages may exceed these by quite a lot.
 The minimum requirement for auto insurance policies in Georgia is $25,000 in liability per person and $50,000 per crash.
 If your damages are higher than these amounts and the other driver only had the minimum insurance, the policy will, at most, only pay to its limit.
 In this case, an attorney may be able to help you file a claim directly against the other driver, or in less common cases, against a third party who may also be responsible.

-If you’re struggling to pay your bills after a car crash, talking with an injury and accident attorney is the best way to learn all your options for recovering both physically and financially.
+If you’re struggling to pay your bills after a car crash, talking with an injury and accident attorney is a reliable way to learn all your options for recovering both physically and financially.
 When you’re feeling overwhelmed by your injuries, call attorney Ali Awad, the CEO Lawyer.
 He specializes in standing up for your legal rights after a serious auto accident.
 Don’t accept any offer without legal advice, and don’t take insurers at face value.
 Arm yourself with the legal representation you need to get the car crash settlement you deserve by contacting us online or calling (470) 323-8779 today.

 Areas Served